contrib/contrib/README.md

 Contrib is not meant to replace existing task runners or do everything a task runner can.
 It is meant to be a mapping of common processes to existing project-specific tasks and commands.

-Contrib is meant to teach the underlying commands (not hide them) while also allowing the contributor to be immediately productive.
+Contrib is meant to teach the underlying tasks and processes (not hide them) while also allowing the contributor to be immediately productive.

 ## License